By: Sandra Bendokas

 I will be updating my progress periodically and will let you know just how well I am able to turn the tables and use ABA for my own good.
 I would love your feedback, and if you have any questions, I would love to hear them!

-Sandra Bendokas is a graduate student at Caldwell College currently pursuing her master’s in applied behavior analysis.
+Sandra Bendokas is a graduate student at Caldwell University currently pursuing her master’s in applied behavior analysis.